 Is there a difference between wax or oil based pencils?
 Does it matter when it comes to coloured pencil painting?

-Wax type pencils are quite soft when you lay down colour, whereas those made from a wax/oil mix can have a harder feel, but keep a sharper point.
+Wax type pencils are quite soft when you lay down colour.
+Compared with wax type pencils, those made from a wax/oil mix can have a harder feel and keep a sharper point.

 It is all a matter of delicate balance.

 A soft pencil can be produced using either waxes or oils (or both together) and the softness will be down to a higher percentage of the hydrocarbons.